 Is Buckwheat a Grain?

 Nope, it is not.
-The name is actually a misnomer as buckwheat is a seed that comes from a plant called Fagupyrum Esculentum.
-There are actually two more species of this plant – scientifically named Fagopyrum Tataricum and Fagopyrum Cymosum.
+The name is actually a misnomer as buckwheat is a seed that comes from a plant called Fagopyrum Esculentum.
+There are actually two more species of this plant – scientifically named Fagopyrum Tataricum and Fagopyrum cymosum.
 Both Esculentum and Tataricum are fit for human consumption.
 These species are cultivated in Asia, Africa North and South America and, Europe – though originally germinated in the southeast and eastern parts of Asia hundreds of years ago then brought to other regions for trade, among other things.

 The plant itself is nondescript – rather short with white flowers and heart-shaped leaves.
 While aesthetically average, the seeds or buckwheat packs so much nutritional value that it is heralded by dieticians and health aficionados alike and, one of the sought after food products.
 Best of all, buckwheat is so versatile that it can be eaten in various ways.

 What is buckwheat then and what how can we benefit from incorporating it in our diet?

 Buckwheat’s superfood tag is not for marketing purposes as a cup of it in processed form called groats contain minerals such as manganese, niacin, copper, zinc, iron, vitamin B6, folate, phosphorus, tannins, selenium, thiamine, calcium and proteins – essential minerals that can fight inflammation, protect the body’s vital organs and immune system and, provide much needed energy for us to cope with everyday stress.
 Best of all, buckwheat has zero gluten, which is perfect for celiac sufferers and, fat-free.